rayaneB0t/Financial-News-Sentiment-Analysis-using-NLTK/README.md

-# Sentiment Analysis of Financial News Using NLTK
+# Sentiment Analysis of Financial News Using NLTK.
 In this project, we aim to predict the sentiment of financial news using the Natural Language Toolkit (NLTK), a powerful platform for building Python programs that work with human language data, particularly in statistical natural language processing (NLP).

 ## What is NLTK?